 When the weather conditions are right for thunderstorms to form, meteorologists call the atmosphere "unstable".
 Florida receives plenty of sunlight, which warms the air near the ground and causes the air to become unstable.
-All thunderstorms have an updraft, where air rises rapidly to seven to 10 miles above the ground.
-This causes the moisture to turn into liquid water or ice and that forms clouds and raindrops and forms the tall, towering clouds that we can easily distinguish as "thunderstorm clouds."
+All thunderstorms have an updraft, where air rises rapidly to 7 to 10 miles above the ground.
+This causes the moisture to turn into liquid water or ice, forming raindrops and the tall, towering clouds that we can easily distinguish as "thunderstorm clouds."
 However, these clouds cannot grow on their own.
 In order for an unstable atmosphere to produce the updrafts needed for strong thunderstorms, a little boost is needed to get the updraft started.

 Meteorologists call these boosts "lift".
 Sources of lift can be an approaching frontal system or a sea breeze boundary forming during a typical summer afternoon, and Florida has plenty of both during the year.